oxblixxx/aws-bootcamp-cruddur-2023/journal/week3.md

 ERROR ENCOUNTERED
-Currently facing this issue, and it's not making me progress with the COGNITO setup, Client 3li45s2a3no4tepin1lpfvpr8j is configured with secret but SECRET_HASH was not received  followed up with this github issues `https://github.com/aws-amplify/amplify-js/issues/13568`
+Currently facing this issue, and it's not making me progress with the COGNITO setup, Client 3li45s2a3no4tepin1lpfvpr8j is configured with secret but SECRET_HASH was not received  followed up with this github issues `https://github.com/aws-amplify/amplify-js/issues/13568`.
+THE FIX FOR THIS CURRENTYLY IS TO CREATE A SINGLE PAGE USER POOL ON AWS, IT CREATES A COGNITO WITHOUT SECRETS!

+ALSO, I GOT THIS ERROR `Username cannot be of email format, since user pool is configured for email alias.` THE FIX FOR THE ERROR IS THAT, WHILE SIGNING UP, I BASICALL TICKED SOMETHING INCORRECTLY, I SIMPLY RECREATED A NEW USER POOL, THEN for `Options for sign-in identifier` I chose only e mail!
+Before i chose email and username

+what was achieved!!!
+SETUP AU